 Once it is in quarters and cored then cut slices that are about ¼ inch thick.
-This will ensure you make the perfect Apple Crumble pie.
+This will ensure you make the perfect baked apple pie.

 When cutting the apples it is especially important that you cut your apples evenly, so none of the apples become mushy or undercooked when its baking.

-Lots of people want to prep apple crumble pie ahead of time, especially around the holidays, but it I don't recommend assembling your pie ahead of time.
+Lots of people want to prep apple pie with crumb topping ahead of time, especially around the holidays, but it I don't recommend assembling your pie ahead of time.

 When you assemble the pie and let it sit, the crust becomes yet and soggy, and won’t crisp up during baking.